elena19m/cloud-courses/website/docs/common/cloud_storage/_persistent_volumes.md

 1. Create the missing resource so the pod reaches `Running`.

    :::tip
    When creating the **Persistent Volume** you have to setup its storage backend.
+For this exercise you can use:
+    ```
+    spec:
+      hostPath:
+        path: /tmp/manual-pv-data
+    ```
-For this exercise you can use `.spec.hostPath: /tmp/manual-pv-data` field, which will link the PV to a directory on the node.
+   which will link the PV to a directory on the node.

    This is **not** recommended for production use, but it is useful for learning purposes.
    :::